gianniosgeorgios/Neural-Networks-and-Intelligent-Systems/Lab1/README.md

 ### Results:

-The accuracy we achieved was 92%.
+The accuracy (after kNN Optimization) we achieved was 92%.

 ## Dataset 2: Statlog (Landsat Satellite) Data Set